DeafMan1983/LibraryLoader-for-Net-6.0/README.md

 Verify this if you don't forget prefix or valid method/implement.

-Example for Cairo Graphics -> cairo_ for prefix and create -> methodname = cairo_create - It is simple way with prefix and method name.
+Example for Cairo Graphics -> cairo_ for prefix and create for methodname => cairo_create - It is simple way with prefix and method name.

 Happy coding without conficting partial methods by Silk.NET